Anishinabek Educational Institute

-Anishinabek Educational Institute (AEI) is an Aboriginal-owned and controlled post-secondary institution in Canada.
-Aboriginal institutes partner with colleges and universities to offer students degree programs, apprenticeships, certificate programs and diploma programs.
-AEI was founded to provide greater access to post-secondary education for Aboriginal peoples.
-AEI delivers post-secondary programs approved by the Ministry of Training, Colleges and Universities.
-The educational curriculum was adapted to meet the needs of Aboriginal learners to ensure it reflects community needs, cultural heritage and identity.
+Anishinabek Educational Institute (AEI) is a First Nation-owned and controlled post-secondary institution in Canada.
+Indigenous institutes partner with colleges and universities to offer students degree programs, apprenticeships, certificate programs and diploma programs.
+AEI was founded to provide greater access to post-secondary education for First Nation peoples.
+AEI delivers post-secondary programs approved by the Ministry of Training, Colleges and Universities of Ontario.
+The educational curriculum was adapted to meet the needs of Indigenous learners to ensure it reflects community needs, cultural heritage and identity.

 Campus

-The AEI main office is located on the Nipissing First Nation, and its satellite campuses are on Fort William First Nation and Munsee-Delaware First Nation.
-The Main Campus is 1 Migiizi Miikan in North Bay.
-The Munsee-Delaware Campus is located 533 Thomigo Road in Muncey.
+The AEI campuses are located on the Nipissing First Nation, and Munsee-Delaware First Nation.
+The Nipissing Campus is located at 1 Migiizi Miikan in North Bay.
+The Munsee-Delaware Campus is located at 533 Thomigo Road in Muncey.
 The Fort William Campus is located in 300 Anemki Place, Suite A in Fort William First Nation.

 History

 In June 1993, The Union of Ontario Indians (UOI), at the Anishinabek Grand Council on the Chippewa's of Kettle & Stony Point First Nation, the Chiefs in Assembly directed the Union of Ontario Indians Education Directorate to develop a model of an Anishinabek post-secondary institution.
 The model includes provisions for satellite campuses and a community-based delivery system.